ma3u/mcp-dust-server/README.md

 For detailed information about debugging tools and techniques, including the MCP Inspector, please refer to the [Developer Documentation](public/DEVELOPERS.md).

+### Troubleshooting Connection Issues

+If you're experiencing connection issues with MCP Inspector or other clients, check these common problems:

+1. **Port Configuration Mismatch**: Ensure your `.env` file has consistent port settings (MCP_PORT, MCP_MIN_PORT, MCP_MAX_PORT)

+2. **Transport Mode**: For Claude Desktop or MCP Inspector with stdio transport, set `TRANSPORT_MODE=stdio` in your `.env`

+3. **Multiple Response Headers**: If you see "ERR_HTTP_HEADERS_SENT" errors, check for middleware sending multiple responses

+For a comprehensive troubleshooting guide, see the [Troubleshooting Common Issues](public/DEVELOPERS.md#troubleshooting-common-issues) section in the Developer Documentation.
 ## Integration

 ### Windsurf IDE Configuration